dulex123/backpack/README.md

 Fork the project, create a new branch, make your changes, and open a pull request.

 We use [Clear code](http://introcs.cs.princeton.edu/java/11style/) writing guidelines.
+This tool can convert nicely to pdf [MarkdownToPdf](http://www.markdowntopdf.com/)